Deciding to get married during COVID times

 The Wedding Planner

 My tip for future brides: It’s not worth losing your mind, driving your best friends crazy and making your mom cry just to say you planned the whole wedding yourself.
 Find a wedding planner and hand over the reigns.
-This is supposed to be a happy and exciting process, not the most stressful few months of your life.
+This is supposed to be a happy and exciting process, not the most miserable few months of your life.
 On the day, you’ll want to have your bridesmaids and mom around to get ready with you, not setting the table in the blazing heat.

 Boschendal is one of my favourite places in the entire world and it had always been my dream to host a Boschendal Wedding.
 But our budget would not have accommodated our original 100 person guest list at this beautiful venue.
 With our dramatically downscaled guest list of just 38 guests, I decided to reach out to the venue for a cost estimate.
-The Boschendal Weddings & Events team is absolutely incredible – extremely helpful, flexible and accommodating.
+The Boschendal Weddings & Events team is absolutely incredible – extremely helpful and as flexible and accommodating as possible.
 Their wedding offering is a slick, personalised operation.
 With their help, we decided to host our marriage ceremony and reception dinner at the Rhone Homestead, under the summer sky.
 One of the best things about hosting a wedding at Boschendal is that there’s enough accommodation.
 This was especially important due to South Africa’s 11pm curfew at the time.
 We stayed in the jaw-dropping Mountain Villa with our family, which is also where we invited guests for a toasted-cheese-sandwiches-after-party.

 My tip for future brides: If you have a dream wedding in mind but you’re not sure if your budget can stretch to make it work, it’s definitely worth reaching out to them to discuss your options.
 Sometimes a weekday or off-season wedding can work, or a smaller version of what you already had in mind.
 Be honest about your budget and your expectations, and see if they are able to accommodate you.